-When you get down to brass tacks on a wedding website, the question to ask yourself is, “What should I put on my wedding website?”
-Because while we all are guilty of spending time obsessing over pretty wedding website ideas (remember when we came up with those ideas for easy cool photos?), the truth is, your wedding website is really about conveying information.
+When you get down to brass tacks on a wedding website, the question to ask yourself is, “What should I put on this damn thing?”
+In 2020, this obviously goes double.
+It’s easy these days to focus your anxiety into obsessing over pretty website ideas, but forget that information is what you really need to include in a wedding website.
 Ideally, it’s about passing on important details to your guests in order to help them have a good time, because the number one rule for having a fun wedding is making sure people know what to expect.

-The Fun Stuff is Really For you
+The Fun Stuff you include in your wedding website is Really For you

 There are already so many parts of the wedding that people will want to give you their (unsolicited) opinions about.
 But a wedding website generally ain’t one of them.
-Which means you’ve got a golden opportunity to take all those wedding website ideas and channel them into a creative outlet where you can let your freak flag fly, or you can just give the basic information and move on.
-Squarespace makes it easy to do both… and have it all look stylish to boot.
+This means you’ve got a golden opportunity to take all those wedding website ideas and channel them into a creative outlet, or tell the story of what planning **during all this** felt like… or you can just give the basic information and move on.
+Whatever you decide to do, Squarespace makes it easy, and will make the whole project look super stylish too.

 That said, their designer templates are also beautiful straight out of the box, and they come with built-in features like RSVP and registry pages.
-So if creating your wedding website is just another chore to cross off the list, well, you also have my permission to try just a little less hard on it.
+So if creating your wedding website is just another chore to cross off the list, well, you also have our permission to try just a little less hard on it.

 wedding website as A help desk

 Think about your wedding website like your wedding help desk.
 It’s a quick way to let your guests know the important details about your wedding, so that they don’t come and bug you for directions to the reception when they lose the invitation (look, we’ve all done it).
 But it’s important to know when you should inform, and when you should instruct.